 In the present paper, using much larger samples on MTurk (USA) and Prolific (UK) we attempted to replicate Study 1 and 2 of Fetherstonhaugh et al. (1997), and added several extensions.
 Below, we discuss the replications (see a quantitative summary in Table 13) and extensions, with a particular focus on possible reasons for our findings.
-Then, we discuss theoretical and practical implications, and provide indication for future research.
+Then, we discuss theoretical and practical implications, provide indication for future research, and discuss constraints on generality.